stazz/CBAM/README.md

 using UtilPack.ResourcePooling.NetworkStream; // For NetworkStreamFactory
 using CBAM.HTTP; // For HTTP-related

-// Store all responses as strings for this simple example var responseTexts = new ConcurrentBag<String>();
+// Store all responses as strings in this simple example var responseTexts = new ConcurrentBag<String>();
 using ( var pool = new NetworkStreamFactory() .BindCreationParameters(